Last year, Starbucks – the worlds largest coffee chain revealed an updated logo, removing it’s ‘Starbucks Coffee’ wordmark.

 “When we first heard about the possibility of modifying the Starbucks brand identity, our minds went wild with the possibilities… we broke down the four main parts of the mark — color, shape, typeface and the Siren.
 After hundreds of explorations, we found the answer in simplicity.
 Removing the words from the mark, bringing in the green, and taking the Siren out of her ring.
 For forty years she’s represented coffee, and now she is the star.”

-Starbucks now joins the ranks of Nike, McDonald’s, Apple, and Target – a select few global brands that are recognisable enough to get away without a wordmark.
+Starbucks now joins the ranks of Nike, McDonald’s, Apple, and Target – a select few global brands that are recognizable enough to get away without a wordmark.

 It must have been a leap of faith for Starbucks to change the brand with a wordless refresh – but as a company that prints its logo on billions of paper cups worldwide each year, it’s a pretty safe bet that consumers will adjust.